andrewjee81/ghosty/README.md

 # ghosty
-Automating Ghosty commands with Python
+Automating Ghosty commands for Discord with Python